mlasevich/PyRSMQ/README.md

         * `qname` - (Required) name of the queue
         * `message` - (Required) message id
         * `delay` - Optional override of the `delay` for this message (If not specified, default for queue is used)
+        * `quiet` - if set to `True` and exceptions are disabled, do not produce error log entries
+        * `encode` if set to `True`, force encode message as JSON string.
+If False, try to auto-detect if message needs to be encoded
     * **Returns**:
         * message id of the sent message